The Northeast braces for latest winter storm

-With the first winter storm of the season in the forecast Friday – people around our area are getting ready.
+With the first winter storm of the season in the forecast Friday, the Vermont Department of Transportation plans to be out in force with 250 plow truck.

 “We lived in New England our whole life so if we didn’t like it, we’d be in Florida,” says Wilder Resident Harry Kendrick.